gamingnation1/FIST/README.md

 - Make sure to have a backup of your NAND here
 - Go to Payloads > Create emuMMC > SD Partition, and enable it

-All credits goes to [GavinDarkglider](https://github.com/GavinDarkglider)
+All credits goes to [GavinDarkglider](https://github.com/GavinDarkglider) for the multiboot setup